authelia/authelia/docs/configuration/access-control.md

 * methods: the http methods used in the request.

 A rule is matched when all criteria of the rule match.
 Rules are evaluated in sequential order, and this is particularly **important** for bypass rules.
-Bypass rules should generally
+Bypass rules should generally appear near the top of the rules list.

 ### Policy